akshayjshah/blog/posts/grit.md

       experiences, not introspection.
     - Practice: kaizen. ~10y, ~10k hours of *deliberate* practice.
 To one researcher, it's demanding, exhausting, impossible to sustain for more than an hour at a time.
-Another calls it flow---ecstatic, effortless, in the moment.
+Another calls it flow --- ecstatic, effortless, in the moment.
 Duckworth: gritty people do more deliberate practice *and* experience more flow.
 Practice is for preparation, flow is for performance.
 "In other words, there are *different kinds* of positive